What does the HSSP "Substance-Free" designation mean?

 What majors do HSSP students usually have?

 HSSP students come from a variety of different majors and programs across the University of Michigan.
+From music to math, physics to psychology, there is a place for you here!
 So whether you are sure of what you want to do, or if you need a little help exploring all of your options in the health care disciplines, HSSP could be the right place for you.

 What graduate programs to HSSP students usually attend?